Robert-van-Engelen/Forth500/manual.md

 _c-addr_ of size _u_ to search.
 The search is case insensitive.
 Hidden words are not searchable but are displayed by `WORDS`.

-`:NONAME` code has no dictionary entry.
+`:NONAME` and `CREATE-NONAME` code has no dictionary entry.
 The code is just part of the dictionary space as a block of code without link and name header.
+Both words return the execution token of the code.

 ## Examples

 ### GCD

-The greatest common denominator of two integers is computed with Euclid's algorithm in Forth as follows:
+The greatest common divisor of two integers is computed with Euclid's algorithm in Forth as follows:

     : gcd   ( n1 n2 -- gcd ) BEGIN ?DUP WHILE TUCK MOD REPEAT ;